Swarmz: Music career

+2017–2022: Early releases and breakout

 Scott started making music as a hobby alongside his youth football career.
 He originally started making freestyles on SoundCloud, where he went by the name Swarmzy-B, which he later shortened to Swarmz when he started making music professionally.
 He released his first video, titled "Money" in 2017 which picked up over 200k views on YouTube.
 He then released another single, titled "Murda" in early 2018.
 His breakthrough single, "Lyca", was released later that year.
 After the single went viral, he was signed to Virgin Records.
-The artist then proceeded to become a well-known name after releasing tracks such as Bally and Motorola which were brought to light after encouragement from friend Red Jackson.
+The artist then proceeded to become a well-known name after releasing tracks such as "Bally" and "Motorola" which were brought to light after encouragement from friend Red Jackson.

-In 2020, Scott featured alongside Tion Wayne in KSI's single Houdini, which reached number 6 in the UK Singles Chart.
+In March 2020, Scott featured alongside Tion Wayne in KSI's single "Houdini", which reached number 6 in the UK Singles Chart.

+2022–present: Break and boxing diss tracks

+In August 2022, Scott was scheduled to face KSI in a boxing match after Alex Wassabi withdrew, thus leading to Scott taking an indefinite break from his music career.
+On 16 August, Scott released a diss track to promote the bout directly at KSI titled "KSI Diss Track."
+On 7 January 2023, Scott released "Redemption", a diss track aimed at YouTuber Ryan Taylor ahead of their bout on 14 January.
+On 10 May, Scott released a diss track aimed at YouTuber Deji Olatunji ahead of their bout on 13 May.

 Boxing career

-KSI vs Swarmz
+Swarmz vs KSI

-On 27 August 2022, Scott started his boxing career in a bout against YouTuber KSI at The O2 Arena, in London, England.
+On 7 August 2022, it was announced that Scott would be participating in a MF-professional boxing match against English YouTuber KSI at The O2 Arena, in London as the headliner for MF & DAZN: X Series 001.
 Originally, KSI was scheduled to face Alex Wassabi, however, due to a concussion, Wassabi was replaced by Scott whom had previously called out KSI on a TikTok live.
-KSI defeated Scott via 2nd round KO and won the ICB World cruiserweight title.
+However, Scott's bout with KSI was lowered to the opening bout as it was announced that KSI would be fighting twice on X Series 001, now headlining against Mexican professional boxer Luis Alcaraz Pineda.
+KSI defeated Scott via first round knockout and won the inaugural MFB cruiserweight title.

-Scott was scheduled to face British YouTuber Kristen Hanby on 15 October 2022, but withdrew on 28 September as Scott required "more time to prepare."
+Scott was scheduled to return to the ring against English YouTuber Kristen Hanby on the undercard of X Series 002 at the Sheffield Arena in Sheffield on 15 October, but withdrew on 28 September as Scott required "more time to prepare."

-Taylor vs Swarmz
+Swarmz vs Taylor

-Scott fought British BMX YouTuber Ryan Taylor on 14 January 2023 at Wembley Arena in London, England.
-Scott won by TKO after Taylor suffered an eye injury and was forced to withdraw.
+On 5 December, Scott's return was announced against English BMX YouTuber Ryan Taylor on the undercard of X Series 004 at Wembley Arena in London on 14 January 2024.
+Scott won the bout via first-round technical knockout after Taylor suffered an eye injury and was forced to quit after two minutes and twelve seconds.
 On 10 February, it was announced that Scott had signed a multi-fight deal with Misfits Boxing.